Welcome

 Third, molecules that have a good predicted bioavailability, solubility and managed metabolic stability are selected from the space of molecules designed in the second step.
 Furthermore, a broad screening for potential side and off-target effects is performed, excluding molecules with unwanted properties.

 We have selected several high-value “hot” drug targets, aiming at the generation intellectual property on drug-like and selective small molecules that exhibit a clear structure-activity relationship and have the promise of good tolerability and oral bioavailability.
-These projects are conducted in collaboration with Actyon Discovery Inc., suitable contract research organizations and university biology laboratories specializing on disease models of interest.
+These projects are conducted in collaboration with biotech partners like Actyon Discovery Inc., suitable contract research organizations and university biology laboratories specializing on disease models of interest.

 Consent Management Platform by Real Cookie Banner